samharper94/ODSI/README.md

 # How to Run
 - Open the Unity project in 2020.3.11f1 (no earlier version supported)
 - Connect SparkFun RFID reader to a USB port.
-Check the COM port in the Windows Device Manager.
-If it's not COM3, the Port Name public variable on the SerialController GameObject will need to be changed to the correct COM port.
+Check the COM port in the Windows Device Manager or in Terminal (Mac).
+If it's not /dev/tty.usbserial-A10KLPXO, the Port Name public variable on the SerialController GameObject will need to be changed to the correct COM port.
 - Configure RFID access, to do this, open a serial reader (Arduino IDE for example), scan an RFID card and copy the output.
 Paste this output into one of the if statements in RFIDRead.cs, found in the Scripts GameObject.
 - Optional: Connect Xbox controller to the PC through either USB or Bluetooth
 - Optional: Connect webcam(s) or use built in webcam